MargotGirl21/ElevateCS-Biology_Teaching_Collection-Collaboration/README.md

 This repository documents the systems engineering collaboration between ElevateCS and the CSU Biology Teaching Collection.
 We are currently in the early stages of identifying and designing a system to assist with anatomical specimen classification and deviation detection — starting with a focus on **animal skulls** and other taxidermy.

-Project Managers: Sabrina Ornelas & Jackson Castleberry
+- Project Managers: Sabrina Ornelas & Jackson Castleberry

-Main Systems & Software Engineering Team: Deon Ornelas, Parker Volesky, Osarumen Okhiku, Ethan Wise, Kyle Smith Hanna
+- Main Systems & Software Engineering Team: Deon Ornelas, Parker Volesky, Osarumen Okhiku, Ethan Wise, Kyle Smith Hanna

+- CSU Facutly Advisor: Fabio De Abreu Santos

 ## 🔍 Project Goal

 To develop a tool that allows students or instructors to analyze and identify deviations in biological specimens using computer vision, feature mapping, or 3D data — enhancing learning in anatomy and comparative biology.